PDLT-University-of-York/test-split-site/docs/ultra/reuse-original-content.md

 Ultra displays site content in separate Document items.
 These are similar to Original pages, but only contain text, images, files, embedded items and similar content.
 This content isn't displayed directly on the Course Content area or within a container; instead users open the Document to view the content.
 This makes it much easier to navigate the site, especially on a small screen or mobile device.

 To reuse content, you may need to adapt Original pages so that the information displays appropriately in Ultra.
+To help with this, you could treat each Original page as a Folder; each item within it would appear as a separate item in Ultra that must be clicked on to show the content.

 ![Within a folder, only the item title is displayed.
 Users must open the Document to display site content (text and slides shown).](images/reuse-content-ultra-display-content.png)